markv58/PiCamMonitor/README.md

 # PiCamMonitor

+#### v2 - This is a major update, please read the Upgrade section below.

-This is a polyglot nodeserver for UDI Isy that runs on a Raspberry Pi 3 B+ with the official 7" RPi touch screen in a SmartiPi Touch case.
+This is a Polyglot Nodeserver for UDI Isy that can run either as a controller on your local Polyglot to control clones or on a Raspberry Pi 3 B+ with the official 7" RPi touch screen in a SmartiPi Touch case.
+Running in stand alone mode gives you another instance of a Polyglot Nodeserver that you can install nodes onto such as the Presence-Poly.

-This is a stand alone unit for displaying your ip surveillance camera feeds in a single or multiple feed configuration.
-Feeds can be displayed using ISY events, maually or with smart home devices such as Alexa through the ISY portal.
+This will display your ip surveillance camera feeds in a single or multiple feed configuration on the RPi.
+Feeds can be displayed using ISY events, Blue Iris alerts, maually or with smart home devices such as Alexa through the ISY portal.

 There is a Picture Frame option to display your photos when the unit is not displaying camera feeds that can be programmed to run only during certain times or all the time.
 Various folder options allow you to have different themes, Christmas, Birthdays, Halloween, Kids, Favorites, etc., that can be run during certain seasons or on certain days.

-If you are running the Presence-Poly nodeserver you can also run one on this unit.
-I expect that there will be further enhancements in the future.
+An option to use MagicMirror2 for the display has been added.
+This will display your photos from a single directory only and adds a clock, the current weather and the weather forecast on the screen using the supplied configuration file.
+You can of course customize your MagicMirror display any way you like.

+#### v2 - You can now have clones of a PiCamMonitor that will mirror the controller.
+This means you can have many around the house and only use a single node slot.

+Clones must have the same options installed as the Controller if running in stand alone mode.

+The Short poll checks if the Clones are online and synchronized.
+If there is a problem with a clone the system will re-sync automatically.

+## Upgrade from v1.2.2

+If you are upgrading to a stand alone unit install:

+     sudo apt-get install unclutter

+Set the screen resolution detailed in the Set Resolution section below.

+Install MagicMirror as detailed in the MagicMirror installation section below.

+If converting an existing PiCamMonitor to a clone see the section on Clones below.

-# Installation
+# Installation of PiCamMonitor:

+### If installing on a local Polyglot to clontrol clones, install from the NodeServer Store and skip to the Clones section below.

 ### HARDWARE: